juniorsundarCasual/TGT/vault/volume-4.chapter-253.md

 ---
 id: bwizbu9vs4dwl3tn6ss4js8
-title: Chapter 253 - Hidden Celestial Sect
+title: Chapter 253 - Mystic Celestial Sect
 desc: ''
-updated: 1668020028892
+updated: 1668105574188
 created: 1667750290570
 ---

-Marie was assigned a liaison from the Hidden Celestial Sect, who guided her from the innermost guest entertainment room towards their destination - the Sect's Historic Archives and Celestial Records, the entrance to which was literally at the foot of the central peak.
+Marie was assigned a liaison from the Mystic Celestial Sect, who guided her from the innermost guest entertainment room towards their destination - the Sect's Historic Archives and Celestial Records, the entrance to which was literally at the foot of the central peak.
 Unfortunately, there was no direct path from the top of the mountain to its base; its slope was far too steep and slippery due to the sea spray and moss.
 As a result, their trajectory was a winding one that took her all the way around the Sect, from one peak to the other through the stone or rope bridges connecting the island-mountains together at different levels.

 Not that Marie was complaining about the long detour.
 Knowing that her bounty was just a few kilometres away and wasn't going anywhere assuaged some of her antsiness.
 This in turn allowed her to appreciate the sights the sect had to offer.
 The overall theme prevailing in the sect's design was "age and majesty".
 Marie could feel the history radiating from every nook and cranny of the sect's exterior and interior.
 And it made sense, because if this sect was created was established during her Great-Grandmaster's time, then it was at least five-thousand years old which would predate the Solar Empire!

 An ear-shattering harmony of bellows cracked through the air, followed by the sound of feet stomping the ground and muscles tightening.
 Marie looked over the low wall and saw a formation of youths moving through a choreographed sequence of punching and kicking.
 Her brows furrowed as she observed their actions in greater detail.
 It bugged her just how telegraphed and loud it all was - it didn't seem practical for combat applications.

-As though she were reading Marie's thoughts, the liaison, who was somewhere in her mid-twenties, expounded, "The initiates are practising their Forms for unarmed combat as per the Hidden Celestial Sect's Exclusive Martial Arts Suite."
+As though she were reading Marie's thoughts, the liaison, who was somewhere in her mid-twenties, expounded, "The initiates are practising their Forms for unarmed combat as per the Mystic Celestial Sect's Exclusive Martial Arts Suite."

 "Does fighting like this even work?"
 Marie probed with a doubtful tone.